 NOTICE: The materials in this free Resource Center are the product of over 30 years of development and testing working with organizations of various sizes and industries around the globe.
 To accelerate adoption of Objective Centric ERM and Internal Audit methods globally we now offer reference aids to public and private sector organizations free of charge, with the exception of any organization whose purpose is to generate revenue from direct or indirect sale of the materials.
 For training and consulting services, we offer varying packages including a ‘Quick Start’ consultation package that includes 15 hours of remote support and a full license to an extensive range of materials for $5,000 USD.
+Click here for an overview of key benefits/features.
 Contact us today to become an authorized distributor.
 Permission to reproduce with attribution is granted by Risk Oversight Solutions Inc. (ROS), with the exception noted above.
 ROS and authorized ROS service providers offer implementation and training support services to organizations that want to implement Objective Centric ERM and Internal Audit.
 Contact us today to help your organization dramatically increase the efficiency and effectiveness of your ERM and Internal Audit programs.

 Objective Centric ERM and Internal Audit – Why should you change your approach?